 Whilst you’re waiting for the milk to boil, blend the remaining milk and cornflour together.

-Once the milk has boiled pour in the cold milk and cornflour, whisking constantly to ensure the sauce is nice and smooth.
-Just allow the sauce to come to a gentle boil before you turn the heat off as this ensures the cornflour has cooked out.
+Once the milk has boiled pour in the blended milk and cornflour, whisking constantly until the sauce is nice and smooth.
+Allow the sauce to come to a gentle boil before you turn off the heat.
+The will ensure the cornflour has cooked out fully.

-Once you are happy with the flavour of your sauce, pour it over the cooked cauliflower and sprinkle the remaining grated cheese over the top.
+Pour the sauce over the cooked cauliflower and sprinkle the remaining grated cheese over the top.

-Pop into the oven and bake for 20 minutes until golden brown and the sauce is bubbling.
+Bake for 20-25 minutes until golden brown and the sauce is bubbling.
 Remove from the oven and garnish with freshly chopped parsley.